 Braddock Family Medicine is located in Braddock, Pennsylvania.
 Formerly a thriving steel town, Braddock suffered through economic downturn and drug epidemic.
 Over a third of local households remain below the poverty line.
 It is now in the midst of a revitalization driven by strong community organizations and local leaders.
 Our clinic is well situated to provide comprehensive primary care in this medically underserved area, while working with local organizations to provide additional social services.
 This clinic offers an opportunity to train residents in the complexities of underserved urban care.

 Through our geriatric curriculum, residents participate in care for the elderly across multiple settings including an inpatient geriatric consult service, outpatient

 office and nursing home.
 By combining clinical experience with a robust, academic curriculum using innovative learning strategies, residents build a solid foundation for practicing geriatric and palliative medicine.
 As part of their training, residents participate in a number of community events aimed at community-dwelling older adults to allow for a well rounded geriatric experience.
-Additionally, residents are able to obtain designation from the Center for Advanced Palliative Care as part of their geriatric rotations.
-This allows for a full spectrum educational experience in caring for older adults.

 As a family physician, you will be an important and integral leader in the community you serve.
 Our program helps you step into this role by integrating community medicine into all rotations.
 You will have opportunities to observe and work with community agencies, schools, and sports medicine programs.
 In addition, our faculty are involved in a variety of community agencies and projects, and you are invited to team with them as they provide community service.